Sleep is your Super Power

 So a lack of sleep will age a man by a decade in terms of that critical aspect of wellness.
 We see equivalent impairments in female reproductive health caused by a lack of sleep.
-I tell you about the wonderfully good things that happen when you get sleep, but the alarmingly bad things that happen when you don’t get enough, both for your brain and for your body.
+I can tell you about the wonderfully good things that happen when you get sleep, but also the alarmingly bad things that happen when you don’t get enough, both for your brain and for your body.

 Let me start with the brain and the functions of learning and memory, because what we’ve discovered over the past 10 or so years is that you need sleep after learning to essentially hit the save button on those new memories so that you don’t forget.